 Many have found the teachings and writings of H. P. Blavatsky too complex or difficult to begin with and have wished for something simpler, clearer, and more comprehensible, as their introduction to Theosophy.

 Many students of HPB have wished that there was a simpler, more basic, yet still perfectly reliable presentation of her teachings that they could share with others in order to spread the message and truths of Theosophy more effectively and to a wider audience.

 Many Theosophists have been kept ignorant of the life, work, and writings of William Quan Judge and are thus unaware that all this already exists and is readily available to them.

-As is shown in the articles Who was William Quan Judge? and In Memory of William Q. Judge, she held him in higher regard than she did any of her other colleagues or associates, including Col. Olcott.
+As is shown in the articles Understanding The Importance of William Q. Judge and Who was William Quan Judge?, she held him in higher regard than she did any of her other colleagues or associates, including Col. Olcott.
 Never did she speak of anyone in such consistently glowing and occultly significant terms as she did of Mr Judge.
 As she repeated throughout the final years of her life, he was “my only friend.”

 After Damodar went to live with the Masters in the mid 1880s, Mr Judge was seemingly the one who truly understood HPB and who knew her in her inner self as a great Eastern Adept occupying and working through a female European body.